What is Mesh Topology -Types, Components and Working

 2. Links (Connections)

 Links are the connections between nodes.
 They allow data to travel from one device to another.
-In mesh topology, each node has many links, making the network reliable.
-Links can be wired (using cables) or wireless (using Wi-Fi).
+Each node has many links in a mesh topology, making the network reliable.
+Links can be wired (cables) or wireless (Wi-Fi).

 3. Routers